Orange-OpenSource/hurl/docs/frequently-asked-questions.md

 ### How can I use my Hurl files outside Hurl?

-Hurl file can be exported to a json file with `hurlfmt`.
+Hurl file can be exported to a JSON file with `hurlfmt`.
-This json file can then be easily parsed for converting a different format, getting ad-hoc information,...
+This JSON file can then be easily parsed for converting a different format, getting ad-hoc information,...

 For example, the Hurl file